-Interstate versus intrastate.
-Does it matter where your freight is going?
+Interstate vs intrastate: does it matter where your freight is going?

-One source of confusion is what is interstate and what is intrastate.
+One source of confusion is interstate vs intrastate.
 Tom says it depends on the movement of the load.
 Not your route.

 You already know that crossing state lines is interstate movement.
-But you can also have interstate movement even if you never take your load out of Texas.
+You can also have interstate movement, even if you never haul your load out of Texas.

 One common way this happens is on loads picked up at ports.
 Let’s say you pick up a load at the port of Houston and deliver it to a distribution center somewhere else in Houston.
 If that freight originated anywhere outside Texas, you’re carrying interstate freight.
 Even if you only drive it across town.